ezpublishlegacy/eZCodeValidator/README.md

 Configuration
 ---------------
-Project may be configured using JSON file (default configuration is included in project - `config.default.json`).
+Project may be configured using JSON file (default configuration is included - `config.default.json`).
 This way, log printers and validators may be set up.

 Log printers write messages from validation to console/files etc. Types of messages (error, warning, debug etc.) that should be printed can be specified for each printer.
 Besides that, each log printer takes custom configuraiton.